dotnet/csharplang/proposals/improved-interpolated-strings.md

 specification to have to determine this ahead of time, so we'd want to resolve https://github.com/dotnet/runtime/issues/25423 and add an API for the compiler to call in these cases.
 It also adds more pros and cons to the points from the previous loop, where we don't want to potentially allocate large arrays on the heap many times or before one is needed.

+_Answer_:

+This is out of scope for C# 10.
+We can look at this in general when we look at the more general `params Span<T>` feature.

 ### Non-try version of the API

 For simplicity, this spec currently just proposes recognizing a `Append...` method, and things that always succeed (like `InterpolatedStringBuilder`) would always return true from the method.